bisrat415/cs103aspr23notes/README.md

 ## Repository Structure
 The repository is organized by lessons, with each lesson having its own folder.
 Inside each folder, you'll find notes, slides, and codes written during class.

-## Contributing
-If you find any errors or have any suggestions for improving the materials, please feel free to open a pull request or an issue in the repository.

 ## License
 The contents of this repository are licensed under the Creative Commons Zero v1.0 Universal license